Gurubalan-GIT/Projects-Starter-Kit/README.md

 # Projects-Starter-Kit
 What is the first application you do usually when getting started?
-It's more or less something close involving concepts similar / is a To-Do-List Application.
-This is a Open-source repository of To-Do-List Applications in various languages to help you get started.
+It's more or less something close involving concepts similar to applications like To-Dos, MovieDBs, and so on, this is an open-source repository for project starters in different languages.